Tokyo Mazu Temple

-The Tokyo Mazu Temple (東京媽祖廟) is a Chinese temple dedicated to the sea goddess Mazu, located in Shinjuku, Tokyo, Japan.
+The Tokyo Mazu Temple (東京媽祖廟) is a Taiwanese temple dedicated to the sea goddess Mazu, located in Shinjuku, Tokyo, Japan.
 It opened in October 2013.

 Overview

 The Tokyo Mazu Temple, planned mainly by the Japan Mazu Association, was built on a land near Okubo, Shinjuku, Tokyo, where a relatively large number of Taiwan people live.
 It officially opened on October 13, 2013.
 Its address is 1-24-12 Hyakunin-cho, Shinjuku-ku, Tokyo 169-0073.

 The Tokyo Mazu Temple is housed in a four-story building, with the first floor being the reception and office, the second floor the Guan Yu hall, the third floor the Mazu hall, and the 4th floor the Guanyin hall.

 Transportation

 The Tokyo Mazu Temple is located in a convenient place: